 The LKB metering systems are designed and built for accuracy, stability, and reliability.
 However, these factors may be adversely affected by the arbitrary location of the Measuring Head without regard for magnetic fields.
 Secondary magnetic fields emanating from angled sections of the bus being monitored or from other nearby buses may cause overheating.
-Currents from other buses produce magnetic fields, which can sometimes cause zero offsets and errors at low current levels.
 To guard against these problems, you can have a computer analysis of your bus system made, or you can follow the guidelines presented in this section.